Eduardo Camavinga

+Camavinga began his career in Ligue 1 with Rennes, making his senior debut at the age of 16, and quickly established himself as a regular first-team player.
+In 2021, he signed for Real Madrid for a fee of €31 million, and over the following seasons, he helped the club win two La Liga–Champions League doubles in 2022 and 2024.

+Born in Angola, to Congolese refugees, Camavinga moved to France at a young age, eventually representing the country at under-21 level.
+He made his first senior appearance for the France national team in 2020 at the age of 17, becoming the nation's youngest debutant in over a century.
+He was part of the French squad that finished runners-up at the 2022 FIFA World Cup.

 Early life

-Camavinga was born in a refugee camp in Cabinda, Angola in 2002, to Congolese parents from Brazzaville.
+Camavinga was born in a refugee camp in Cabinda, Angola in 2002.
+His parents, Celestino Camavinga(Congolese born in Cabinda) and Sofia Simão (also born in Cabinda), had fled the civil war in Congo before his birth to a refugee camp in Miconge.
 He has five siblings.
 His family moved to France when he was two.

-They moved to Fougères, where he grew up.
-He practiced judo for a time, before giving it up to focus solely on football.
-In 2013, the Camavingas' house was burnt down, destroying most of the family's property; Camavinga stated that this was a source of motivation that pushed him to pursue a career in football and help his family.
+They eventually settled in Fougères, where he grew up.
+He did judo for a time before giving it up to focus solely on football.
+In 2013, the Camavingas' house was burnt down, destroying most of the family's property.
+Camavinga stated that this was a source of motivation that pushed him to pursue a career in football and help his family.

 On 7 July 2020, he obtained the Baccalauréat ES (Economic and Social) without mention.

 Club career

 Rennes

 Camavinga joined Rennes' youth system when he was 11.
-He signed his first professional contract on 14 December 2018, at the age of 16 years and one month, becoming the youngest ever professional for the club.
+He signed his first professional contract on 14 December 2018, at the age of 16 years and one month, becoming the youngest ever professional for the club at that time.
 He made his professional debut for Rennes in a 3–3 Ligue 1 tie with Angers on 6 April 2019, becoming the youngest player to ever play for Rennes' first team, at 16 years and six months old.

 On 18 August 2019, Camavinga recorded an assist and was awarded the man of the match award in a 2–1 win against Paris Saint-Germain.
+Hence, he became the youngest player to make an assist in Ligue 1, aged 16 years and 281 days.
+He then won the UNFP Player of the Month award that month, to be the youngest player to achieve this feat.
 He scored his first goal for Rennes in a 1–0 win against Lyon on 15 December 2019, in the 89th minute of the game.

 In the 2020–21 UEFA Champions League, he featured in four matches for Rennes against Krasnodar, Chelsea and Sevilla.